+Scottish Premiership is the top tier in the Scottish Championship league system.
 Scottish Professional Football League (SPFL) was established in 2013 after a merger of the Scottish Premier League and the Scottish Football League.
-Scottish Championship refers to the league and the top division is called Scottish Premiership.

 Scottish Championship is a relative new league, but it should be seen as the new name of an old league, one of the oldest actually.
 The original Scottish Football League was inaugurated in 1890 (which could be compared with the English Football League founded in 1888).

 In 1893, the league started to allow professional players and a second division was also established.
 Until 1946 the top-flight was called Division One, when it changed to Division A for nine seasons until it became Division One again.
 In 1975, the name of the top-flight once again change its name, this time to Premier Division.

 The Scottish league would change name to Scottish Football Premier League in 1975 and since 2013 the first division has been called Scottish Premiership.

 The easiest way to refer to historical records and statistics is the call the league Scottish Championship, which include all names and versions since 1890.